Oskarovsky/JavaExam/book/cheatsheet.md

 #### Calling overloaded constructors with this()
 - when `this()` is used with parentheses, Java calls another constructor on the same instance of the class
-- `this` refers to an instance of the class, while 'this()' refers to a constructor call within the class
+- `this` refers to an instance of the class, while `this()` refers to a constructor call within the class
-- this() call must be the first statement in the constructor
+- `this()` call must be the first statement in the constructor
 - Java does not allow cyclic constructor calls
-- this() can only be called from a constructor in the same class
+- `this()` can only be called from a constructor in the same class

 #### Calling Parent Constructors with super()
 - `super` is used to reference members of the parent class, while the second, 'super()', calls a parent constructor.